jaredpalmer/razzle/website/pages/docs/customization.md

     mediaPrefix: 'static/media',
     enableReactRefresh: false,
     enableTargetBabelrc: false, // enable to use .babelrc.node and .babelrc.web
+    enableBabelCache: true,
     forceRuntimeEnvVars: [], // force env vars to be read from env e.g. ['HOST', 'PORT']
     staticExport: {
       parallel: 5, // how many pages to render at a time
       routesExport: 'routes',